mehulagg/gitlab/doc/integration/elasticsearch.md

 may need to set the `production -> elasticsearch -> indexer_path` setting in your `gitlab.yml` file to `/usr/local/bin/gitlab-elasticsearch-indexer`, which is where the binary is installed.

-## Enabling Elasticsearch
+## Enabling Advanced Global Search

 NOTE: **Note:**
 For GitLab instances with more than 50GB repository data you can follow the instructions for [Indexing large instances](#indexing-large-instances) below.

-To enable Elasticsearch, you need to have admin access to GitLab:
+To enable Advanced Global Search, you need to have admin access to GitLab:

 1. Navigate to **Admin Area** (wrench icon), then **Settings > General** and expand the **Advanced Search** section.